zowe/imperative/README.md

 ## Install Imperative as a Dependency

 Issue the following commands to install Imperative CLI Framework as a dependency.
-Note that the registry URL differs between versions of Imperative CLI Framework
+Note that the registry URL differs between versions of Imperative CLI Framework.

 - **Install `@latest` version:**